tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 The dealer had given us some good shit.
 These people were professional dope fiends and by looking at them you would’ve thought the shit had melted all of the bones in their bodies from within as they all lay there in the grime.
 I was no different.

-I noticed a man sitting a few feet away from me whose back wedged into the corner where the brick walls met.
+I noticed a man a few feet away from me whose back wedged into the corner where the brick walls met.
 He held his palm out at me in want of what I had in mine, and I gave a lazy toss of the hypodermic toward him.
 It bounced on its plunger before toppling short of his feet.
 I heard the metal of the needle scrape filthy asphalt.
 He picked it up and rolled his sleeve above the elbow without wiping it clean.

 We never exchanged a single word, but his eyes had struck me.
-Dirt smeared his hard-lined face and a dark, scraggly beard covered much of his gauntness, but those eyes; they held a sharp intelligence in them I hadn’t seen on this low side of the world that I now inhabited.
+Dirt smeared his hard-lined face and a dark, scraggly beard covered much of his gauntness, but those eyes; they held a sharp intelligence in them I hadn’t seen on this low side of the world that was now my own.

 The dark eyes looked haunted.
 I'd guessed at the time that was why he was where he was, to fix that glint of despair; to dull some vague knowing of himself or his life he didn’t want to possess.
 It didn’t much matter.